C4ptainCrunch/thesis/source/index.rst

 Tree representation
 -------------------

-We now build a tree representation of the game state where the root of the tree is the initial state and each children are the states created by playing each pits.
+We now build a tree representation of the game where the root of the tree is the initial state and each child of a node represents one of the states created by playing one of the pits.

-First, we start by adding new fields to the ``Game`` dataclass we defined earlier so a state can hold links to its parent and children.
+First, we start by adding new fields to the ``Game`` dataclass we defined earlier so that a state can hold links to its parent and children.